CALENDAR OF EVENTS

 Samuel Still of the Dr. Still Historic Office and Educational Center, and descendent of James Still, will present a moving and insightful look at the challenges faced and overcome by the Still family as they fought for their freedom.

-Wednesday, March 15, 2017 - Underground Railroad presentation by Louise Calloway -
+Wednesday, March 15, 2017 - Underground Railroad presentation by Louise Calloway - DUE TO THE IMPENDING SNOWSTORM THIS EVENT IS RESCHEDULED TO MARCH 29, 2017 AT 7:00

 Louise Calloway will present the story of Slavery from its beginning to emancipation and how the Underground Railroad helped carry so many to freedom.
 Ms. Calloway will have on display artifacts connected with slavery.
 Her provocative story tells the horrors of slavery and how people survived.
 Her vast knowledge of this less than honorable part of our history makes this presentation a must see.